PianothShaveck/LLM_Playground/README.md

 ## Description

-LLM Playground offers users an intuitive interface to:
+LLM Playground offers users an intuitive interface to interact with a variety of LLMs.
+Supports streaming.

-- Select and test different streaming LLMs.
+It's designed with a focus on a pure JavaScript and CSS implementation, minimizing reliance on external libraries for a lightweight and efficient experience.

+**Key features include:**

+- **Model Selection:** Choose from popular LLMs and custom endpoints.
+- **Streaming Support:** Interact with models that stream responses in real-time.
-- Attach and process various file types (e.g., spreadsheets, documents, PDFs, PowerPoints, EPUBs, RTFs).
+- **File Processing:** Attach and process various file types, including spreadsheets, documents, PDFs, PowerPoints, EPUBs, RTFs, and plain text files.
-- Maintain, export, and import chat histories.
+- **Chat Management:** Maintain, export, and import chat histories.
+Search through past conversations.
-- Edit, delete, and copy individual messages.
+- **Message Control:** Edit, delete, copy, and change the role of individual messages.
-- Toggle between light and dark themes.
+- **Theming:** Toggle between light and dark themes.
-- Create shareable links for chats using GitHub Gists.
-- Change the role of messages between user, assistant, and system.
+- **System Prompts:** Save, load, and customize system prompts.
-- Enable, disable, or automate web searches to enrich responses.
+- **Web Search:** Enable, disable, or automate web searches to enhance LLM responses.
-- Save and load system prompts.
+- **Parameter Control:** Adjust max tokens, temperature, and top_p.

 ## Pure JavaScript Implementation

-This project is implemented using pure JavaScript, with minimal reliance on external libraries.
-The only external libraries used are for parsing various file types.
-The intention is to keep the project lightweight and free from unnecessary dependencies.
+This project is built with pure JavaScript, with minimal external libraries used only for parsing specific file types.
+This approach ensures a lightweight, fast-loading application with no unnecessary dependencies.

-## Key Features

-### File Attachments

-Supports attachment and processing of:
-- Spreadsheets (`.xls`, `.xlsx`, `.csv`)
-- Word documents (`.docx`)
-- PDF files (`.pdf`)
-- PowerPoint presentations (`.pptx`)
-- EPUB files (`.epub`)
-- Rich Text Format files (`.rtf`)
-- Plain text files (`.txt` and all other plain text extensions)

-### Theme Toggle

-Toggle between light and dark themes, with preferences saved in local storage.

-### Chat Management

-- **Chat History**: View and manage previous chats.
-- **Export/Import**: Export chat histories to clipboard and import from clipboard.
-- **Search**: Search through chat data.

-### Message Management

-- **Edit/Delete/Copy**: Edit, delete, or copy individual messages.
-- **Show More/Less**: Toggle between showing full and truncated content for long messages.
-- **Role Change**: Change the role of messages between user, assistant, and system.

-### Settings

-Configure system prompts and set the maximum number of tokens for model responses.
+## Project Roadmap and Known Issues

+For a detailed project roadmap and a list of known issues, please refer to the [TODO.md](TODO.md) file.

 ## Usage